By the Ohio Bicycle Federation

 There are a few books that make excellent driver’s manuals for cyclists: Street Smarts by John Allen is a concise booklet that summarizes what all cyclists should know.
 The booklet was issued by the Ohio Department of Public Safety as Ohio Bicycling Street Smarts.
 It is also used for the Bicycle Driver's Manual in Pennsylvania, Florida, Arizona and Idaho as well as Ohio.
 Street Smarts is available commercially from Rubel Bikemaps, http://www.bikemaps.com/bss.htm

-We also recommend the books Effective Cycling, MIT Press, 1993 and Bicycle Transportation, MIT Press, 1994 by John Forester that give a more complete treatment but are difficult reading for beginners.
+We also recommend the books Effective Cycling, MIT Press, 1993 and Bicycle Transportation, MIT Press, Seventh Edition, 2012 by John Forester that give a more complete treatment but are difficult reading for beginners.
 Effective Cycling is available at any good bookstore.
 Every active cyclist should have a well-worn copy on the bookshelf.
-New in 2009 is a North American edition of John Franklin's excellent book Cyclecraft.
+Another recommendation is the North American edition of John Franklin's excellent book Cyclecraft.

 People who follow the techniques in these books will reduce their accident risk by 80% compared to the average bicycle rider.
 Cycling in this way is also more effective, more enjoyable and it allows riding confidently in many more places than would otherwise be possible.

 Below are annotated excerpts of concern to cyclists from Ohio traffic the entire Ohio Revised Code online, http://codes.ohio.gov/orc.
 The traffic laws are in Title 45.
 You can also go directly to Chapter 4511 (the rules of the road) and Chapter 4513 (equipment rules).

 Information given here includes revisions to the Ohio Revised Code effective through December, 2018.